-Grade Point Average (GPA): The grade point average for each level is the credit weighted mean of grade points obtained by a student for the course units he/she has offered at that level.
-It is calculated to the second decimal place and is an indicator of the academic performance of the student.
-The final GPA is computed using these level GPAs' by giving percentage weights for different levels as described under item essential to follow a course unit at a higher level.
+Grade Point Average (GPA): The grade point average for each level is the credit essential to follow a course unit at a higher level.
 The course unit at the lower level so needed is called a prerequisite of the course unit at higher level.
-A student is required to obtain at least a D grade for each of the prescribed prerequisite course units (if any) before offering the higher level course unless this requirement is waived by the department offering the higher level course.
-At the beginning of the academic year each department will announce the courses it will offer and their prerequisites.
+A student is required to obtain at least D grade for each of the prescribed prerequisite course units (if any) before offering the higher level course unless this requirement is waived by the department offering the higher level course.
+At the beginning of the academic year, each department will announce the courses offered and their prerequisites (if any).